 |

-To switch between entities and primitive is possible to use the static utility methods under the Entity class such as Entitiy.GetPrimitiveFromEntity() or Entity.CreateEntityFromPrimitive().
+To switch between entities and primitives is possible to use the static utility methods under the Entity class such as Entitiy.GetPrimitiveFromEntity() or Entity.CreateEntityFromPrimitive().

 Comments